IBM/ddc-2021-development-to-production/docs/ml-model-development-autoai/running-autoai-notebook.md

 # Modifying and Running an AutoAI Generated Notebook

-In this module, we'll explore how to run an AutoAI pipeline jupyter notebook.
-The notebook allows you to interact with the experiment or pipeline (pipeline notebooks are currently only supported for single data source, non-time series experiments) programmatically.
-This exploration will help you understand the transformations applied to build a model.
+In this module, we'll explore how to run the AutoAI generated jupyter notebooks.
+The notebooks allows you to interact with the experiment or pipeline (pipeline notebooks are currently only supported for single data source, non-time series experiments) programmatically.
+This exploration will help you understand the transformations applied to build a model, and can serve as a starting point for further pipeline/model development.

 > **Note:** You can click on any image in the instructions below to zoom in and see more details.
 When you do that just click on your browser's back button to return to the previous page.

 > **Note:** The lab instructions below assume you have completed the setup section already, if not, be sure to complete the setup first to create a project and a deployment space.
 It is also assumed you have completed the [AutoAI lab](README.md) where you completed an AutoAI experiment and saved a pipeline as a Jupyter notebook which you will be exploring in this module.

-## Open Juptyer Notebook
+## Open AutoAI Experiment Notebook

+Let's start by exploring the AutoAI experiment notebook.
+This notebook contains all the code to view the transformations and optimizations applied to create the model pipelines.
+It includes generated code to access experiment details/configuration, visualize each of the pipelines, compare pipelines, and deploy individual pipelines.

 * Go the (☰) navigation menu, expand `Projects` and click on the project you created during the setup section.